NickRoss/2025-Data-24100/lesson_plan/week_8.md

 - `docker compose logs` - View logs
 - `docker compose run` - Run a one-off command in a service
 - `docker compose build` - Build images
+- `docker kill <container-name>` - Forcefully stop a container (not a compose command, but useful for stopping individual containers)

 ### Container Networking